cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 > If you want to get fancy with it you can use
 > [links](https://example.com) and `<code/>`, and
-> really just about any another inline markdown.
+> really just about any another inline Markdown.
 >
 > Multiple paragraphs can be added as well.
 And of
 > course you can use **bold** or _italics_.
 And